Blog

 Shopify’s philosophy is that the platform provides maximum basic functionality for creating and managing a store.
 If something is missing, you can go to the store and select additional functionality.

-Thus, the pros and cons for Shopify can be amplified or minimized with the help of apps.
+Thus, the pros and cons of Shopify can be amplified or minimized with the help of apps.
 There are programs for marketing, store management, statistics, accounting, etc.

 The Shopify App Store contains more than 8,000 paid and free apps, and few other platforms offer as much choice.
 For example, Wix has about 250 apps, and Bigcommerce has about 1,000.